Guqi1901/secure-computation-on-additive-shares/README.md

 We provide the demo codes for all the protocols shown in the paper.
 For convenience and readability, the demo only uses the (2,2)-threshold assumption, and the interaction operations are not simulated.
 We try to use the same symbols like that in the paper.

-**Please download this md file and open it with some better md reader (e.g., typora) to support LATEX.**
+**Please download this md file and open it with some better md readers (e.g., typora) to support LATEX.**

 ## Usage